-Within the last assignment, we will finalize our representation of the flexible array container.
-Specifically, we will preserve the existing code and first extend it by implementing more advanced constructors and assignment operators.
-Subsequently, we will program our own custom iterators for the flexible array container, in particular, at the level of the highest category of random access iterators.
+Within this assignment, we finalize our representation of the flexible array container.
+We first preserve the existing code and extend it by implementing advanced constructors and assignment operators.
+Next, we program our own custom iterators for this container, in particular, at the level of the highest category of random access iterators.